-This section analyzes the results of the Site description and valued ecosystem/existing natural heritage components identified from the desktop review (i.e., information and consultation) and field observation.
-The analysis is to determine where the Project interacts with those components, what environmental constraints are applicable and mitigation measure to eliminate, avoid or mitigate those impacts.
+This section analyzes the results of the Site description and existing natural heritage components identified from the desktop review (i.e., background information and consultation) and field observation.
+The analysis is to determine where the Project interacts with those components, what environmental constraints are applicable, and recommend appropriate avoidance techniques and mitigation measure to eliminate, avoid or reduce those impacts.

-The proposed residential development is not within the footprint of any valued ecosystem components or the highwater mark including the 30 meters setback, although the construction of the residential development has the potential to cause ecological impacts.
+The proposed residential development is not within the footprint of any natural heritage features or the 15 m setback from the existing top of slope, although the construction of the residential development has the potential to cause ecological impacts.
 As a result, it is anticipated that most impacts will be associated with site preparation, demolition, and construction activities.